KEO-cls-eedi/specification/doc/clseedi.md

 All tariffs must satisfy the constraints stated in the `configuration` (see section "Configuration").

+Here is an [example](clseedi/examples/de.keo-connectivity.clseedi.control.tariff.json) demonstrating how to set a tariff.

-Please note that the data model for tariff information is under active development.
+@note The data model for tariff information is under active development.
 Consider it to be highly preliminary.

 #### Tout Specialization